Jclarke-1/merge-conflict1/README.md

 # merge-conflict1
-creating a merge conflict
+creating a merge confli9ct

 # Inception by Nolan Miller is overrated
-It was a total disaster!i dont get it can someone explain the entire movie plot
+It was a total disaster!uuuuuui dont get it can someone explain the entire movie plot